anon03/ML/README.md

 ML-Project-ImageDetection

 detecting image via core ML
-The readme file should provide a description about the project being undertaken, team members, the dataset being used and attribution to other contributions if datasets and codes have been reused.
-Please kindly share the link to the Project in Github by EOD Feb 11, 2018.
-This is a prerequisite for the demo scheduled for tomorrow and Friday this week.

 __Team Members : _Amir Gurung [ 03 ] _Jagadish Thapa [ 41 ] _Rohit Bhattarai [ 42 ]